Wall-Go/WallGoCollision/docs/source/install.md

 This installation needs to be global, otherwise pip doesn't install the required CMake files.
 Alternatively, you could install pybind11 through `conda` or build it directly from source.

 For Linux systems, `muparser` needs to be manually installed from source.
 Please follow the installation instructions at https://github.com/beltoforion/muparser.

-## License

-Copyright (c) 2024 Andreas Ekstedt, Oliver Gould, Joonas Hirvonen, Benoit Laurent, Lauri Niemi, Philipp Schicho, and Jorinde van de Vis.

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see <https://www.gnu.org/licenses/>.